Top 10 Tips for Altitude Hiking

 For many people this may be the dealbreaker, but please, hear me out.

-The benefits of taking a break from coffee are many, including better sleep, improved energy balance, reduced anxiety, and, if you’re hiking solo, less stuff to carry.
-In the lead up to all my multi day hikes, I ween myself off coffee.
-The greatest benefit when hiking at altitude is improved sleep.
+In preparation for multi-day hikes I always wean myself off coffee.
+The benefits of quitting coffee are many, including better sleep, improved energy balance, reduced anxiety, and, if you’re hiking solo, less stuff to carry.
+The most beneficial of these, when hiking at altitude, is improved sleep.
 Allowing your body to rest and recover is crucial to your chances of summitting, and anything you can do to support that is worthwhile.
+Tea is an ideal replacement for coffee, and I have found that Earl Grey and dandelion tea are the best during the weaning off process.
+Various teas are also recommended by guides in Nepal, Tanzania, and Peru.

 uhuru peak kilimanjaro tanzania